Restream/reindexer/fulltext.md

 ```
 result: "e <b>text</b>"

+## Typos algorithm

+Reindexer finds misspelled words by matching terms with deleted symbols.
+`MaxTypos` in fulltext index configuration limits how many symbols could be deleted in two words (in query and searching document).
+In each word could be deleted up to `MaxTypos / 2` with rounding to a large value.

+#### Examples.
+`MaxTypos = 1` - 1 symbol could be deleted. `black` and `blaack` matches if delete excess `a` in the second word. `black` and `block` do not match.

+`MaxTypos = 2` - by 1 symbol could be deleted in each word (up to 2 symbols in sum). `black` and `blaack` match if delete excess `a` in the second word. `black` and `block` match if delete `a` in the first word and `o` in the second word. `black` and `blok` do not match.

+`MaxTypos = 3` - 1 symbol in one word and 2 symbols in another one could be deleted (up to 3 symbols in sum). `black` and `blok` match if delete `ac` in the first word and `o` in the second word.

 ## Performance and memory usage

-Internally reindexer uses enhanced suffix array of unique words, and compresed reverse index of documents.
+Internally reindexer uses enhanced suffix array of unique words, and compressed reverse index of documents.
 Typically size of index is about 30%-80% of source text.
 But can vary in corner cases.

 The `Upsert` operation does not perform actual indexing, but just stores text.
 There are lazy indexing is implemented.
 So actually, full text index is building on first Query on fulltext field.
-The indexing is uses several threads, so it is efficently utilizes resources of modern multi core CPU.
+The indexing is uses several threads, so it is efficiently utilizes resources of modern multi core CPU.
 Therefore the indexing speed is very high.
 On modern hardware indexing speed is about ~50MB/sec

 But on huge text size lazy indexing can seriously slow down first Query to text index.
 To avoid this side-effect it is possible to warmup text index: just by dummy Query after last `Upsert`

 ## Configuration

 Several parameters of full text search engine can be configured from application side.
-To setup configration use `db.AddIndex` or `db.UpdateIndex` methods:
+To setup configuration use `db.AddIndex` or `db.UpdateIndex` methods:

 ```go
 ...